scala/scala3/docs/docs/internals/syntax.md

 nl               ::=  “new line character” semi             ::=  ‘;’ |  nl {nl}
-colonEol         ::=  ": at end of line that can start a tenmplate body"
+colonEol         ::=  ": at end of line that can start a template body"
 ```

 ## Keywords